 A lawyer from our team can review your child’s medical records and other documentation related to your child’s health care to show that the hospital did not meet the standard of accepted care.
 This led to your child’s injuries and subsequently to the damages your child and family suffered.
 We could also seek a medical expert’s professional opinion to testify how your baby’s birth injury could be medical malpractice.

 Our Joliet birth asphyxia lawyer can oversee the gathering of evidence to support your baby’s injuries, as well as the monetary and non-monetary damages you are seeking.
-Call the legal team at the Birth Injury Lawyers Group at
+Call the legal team at the Birth Injury Lawyers Group at (800) 222-9529 today to learn more about how you could benefit from having legal representation in your birth injury case.

 Financial Awards You Could Seek in a Birth Asphyxia Case